Deir el-Medina: Village life

 The settlement was home to a mixed population of Egyptians, Nubians and Asiatics who were employed as labourers, (stone-cutters, plasterers, water-carriers), as well as those involved in the administration and decoration of the royal tombs and temples.
 The artisans and the village were organised into two groups, left and right gangs who worked on opposite sides of the tomb walls similar to a ship's crew, with a foreman for each who supervised the village and its work.

 As the main well was thirty minutes walk from the village, carriers worked to keep the village regularly supplied with water.
 When working on the tombs, the artisans stayed overnight in a camp overlooking the Mortuary Temple of Hatshepsut (c.
-1479–1458 BCE) that is still visible today.
+1479–1458 BC) that is still visible today.
 Surviving records indicate that the workers had cooked meals delivered to them from the village.

 Based on analysis of income and prices, the workmen of the village would, in modern terms, be considered middle class.
 As salaried state employees they were paid in rations at up to three times the rate of a field hand, but unofficial second jobs were also widely practiced.
 At great festivals such as the heb sed the workmen were issued with extra supplies of food and drink to allow a stylish celebration.

-The working week was eight days followed by two days holiday, though the six days off a month could be supplemented frequently due to illness, family reasons and, as recorded by the scribe of the tomb, arguing with wife or having a hangover.
+The working week was eight days followed by two days holiday, though the six days off a month could be supplemented frequently due to illness, family reasons and, as recorded by the scribe of the tomb, arguing with one's wife or having a hangover.
 Including the days given over to festivals, over one-third of the year was time-off for the villagers during the reign of Merneptah (c.
-1213–1203 BCE).
+1213–1203 BC).

 During their days off the workmen could work on their own tombs, and since they were amongst the best craftsmen in Ancient Egypt who excavated and decorated royal tombs, their own tombs are considered to be some of the most beautiful on the west bank.

 A large proportion of the community, including women, could at least read and possibly write.

 The jobs of the workers would have been considered desirable and prized positions, with the posts being inheritable.

 The examples of love songs recovered show how friendship between the sexes was practised, as was social drinking by both men and women.
 Egyptian marriages amongst commoners were monogamous but little is known about the marriage or wedding arrangements from surviving records.
 It was not unusual for couples to have six or seven children, with some recorded as having ten.

 Separation, divorce and remarriage occurred.
 Merymaat is recorded as wanting a divorce on account of his mother in-law's behaviour.
 Female slaves could become surrogate mothers in cases where the wife was infertile and in doing so raise their status and procure their freedom.